 Image courtesy of Statista

-These numbers make it clear to us, that producing content will drive traffic to your website.
+These numbers make it clear that producing content that is optimized for search engines will drive traffic to your website.

 If you have been following me for some time, you already know that I say Google when I talk about search engines.